osb-group/osb-learn/storyboarding/scripting/compound_commands.rst

     F,0,2000,,0

 Oh hey, that is easy, isn't it?

 Yes, too easy to actually work.
 Otherwise this would be the coolest interactive storyboard in 29 lines ever.

 The problem with using animations here is that they run independently from the trigger:

-When using LoopOnce as the loop-option they will work fine on the first trigger but show only the last animation frame on consecutive triggers.
+  - When using `LoopOnce` as the loop-option they will work fine on the first trigger but show only the last animation frame on consecutive triggers.
-When using LoopForever the animation will work fine on the first trigger but start and end on the wrong frame.
+  - When using `LoopForever` the animation will work fine on the first trigger but start and end on the wrong frame.

 The slightly annoying but in this case bearable workaround is animating by hand which means creating a Sprite for every frame of the animation and fade it in and out with the delay according to its position within the animation.
 If you understood how an animation works, this should be trivial to do.
-Refer to the tutorial on :term:`Animation` if you have trouble.
+Refer to the tutorial on :term:`animation` if you have trouble.

-The biggest effort for any kind of Fail/Pass-scenario (be it with or without triggers) goes almost always into getting your hand on according sprites - here it did at least.
+.. warning:: So we learned that you can't use triggers on animations if they are supposed to be displayed more than once.
+  For recreating the animation with triggers on its individual sprites you have to explicitly fade them out at the start of the trigger as they will otherwise fade in as soon as the trigger starts executing.

+.. note:: It should be noted that all combos in the map you're storyboarding for have to be at least as long as the longest transition effect (in this case 2 seconds of getting up).
+  Otherwise the effects will overlap or not flow well into each other (assuming you counteracted the overlapping issue) and make it look very bad.
+2 seconds for a combo in osu! standard is very reasonable though so this would work in most beatmaps.

 ..
 You can check the result of this tutorial at <insert link here>.